 Client Injury - Broken Bones

-Client Injury - Fractured Pelvis
+Client Injury - Arm and Wrist Injury

 Teen injured in motorcycle and ATV accident